 You’re preparing for a wonderful dinner.
 You’re terribly excited that finally your friends and relatives will be seeing your brand new house.
 You’ve spent time, effort, and money to create a homely feel with a spectacular design.

 And just when they arrive, you watch their eyes pop and their jaws drop.
 Everyone questions you how you designed your home so well.
-Well that’s because you followed these 5 popular interior designs.
+Well that’s because you followed these 5 popular home interior designs in Singapore.
 With new trends and unique styles, you’ll learn how you can apply these designs well in ways you might not even know about!

 So keep on reading!